JonathanVusich/sinter-lang/README.md

 }
 ```

-Functions may return alternate types such as an error or empty value by using the `|` operator.
+Functions may return alternative values such as an error or empty value by using the `|` operator to denote a union type.

 ```ignorelang
 fn find_user(user_name: str) => User | None {